 Web pages with video have more engagement compared to pages with text and images.
 On average, a user stays on a page with text and images for only 43 seconds, whereas a visit to a page with video lasts for about 5 minutes and 50 seconds.

-Landing page videos explain how the service/product works.
+post-click landing page videos explain how the service/product works.

-The Salesforce landing page does exactly this:
+The Salesforce post-click landing page does exactly this:

 Where you place videos on a page depends on the type of page you’re creating.
 For short-form pages and pages that contain less copy, the video should be showcased fairly quickly because it’s the primary source of information for visitors.
 For longer sales pages, the video can come after you’ve explained your offer with copy.

 The placement of video is a judgment call.
 To find out if you’ve placed the video at the right location on your page, spend some time A/B testing different video placements.